aws-samples/aws-modernization-with-appdynamics/content/60_Modernize/1_Deployment.md

 ![image](/images/modernize/kube-conf-01.png)

 {{% notice warning %}}
-You must **have enough available VPCs, Elastic IPs, and NAT Gatweways in the region you are working in** to successfully **create an EKS Cluster** with a managed node group of 2 nodes.
+You must **have enough available VPCs, Elastic IPs, and NAT Gateways in the region you are working in** to successfully **create an EKS Cluster** with a managed node group of 2 nodes.
 If you **run into a problem** during the setup, it is **usually associated with insufficient resources or permissions in your AWS account**.
 You can resolve resource constraints by <a href="https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html" target="_blank">**requesting a quota increase**</a> for your AWS account.
 {{% /notice %}}

 Go ahead and create the EKS cluster using the commands below: